Azure/acs-engine/docs/kubernetes-build-win-binaries.md

 ### Prerequisites
 * Azure Storage Account and Azure Storage Container to store Windows binaries
-* Access to [wincni.exe] (https://github.com/Microsoft/SDN/tree/master/Kubernetes/windows/cni) stored in a storage container.
+* Access to [wincni.exe] and [hns.psm1] (https://github.com/Microsoft/SDN/tree/master/Kubernetes/windows/).
 Windows CNI is a plugin that supports the Container Network Interface (CNI) network model and interfaces with the Windows Host Networking Service (HNS) to configure host networking and policy.
 * Docker installed and running.
 MacOS users using Docker for Mac must have at [least 3GB of memory allocated to Docker](https://github.com/kubernetes/kubernetes/tree/master/build/#requirements) or building will likely fail.

 [build-windows-k8s.sh](../scripts/build-windows-k8s.sh) does the following: